agrzeszczak/AngularLaravelBlog/README.md

 Note:
 -----

 This is not a production ready project.
-Please see TODO.md to see the correct road map for the software.
+Please see TODO.md to see the current road map for the software.